 Since 2003, the East Anglian Traditional Music Trust has been looking at the songs and singers whom Vaughan Williams met, in particular in Southwold (2003-2004), Kings’ Lynn (2005 – 2014) and south Norfolk (Diss area) (2005-2016).
 All these projects have included community involvement and teaching the songs to new generations of local people.
 In 2009 we organised several events which looked at Vaughan Williams work across the eastern counties, including Essex and Cambridgeshire.

 Much of the research carried out in connection with these projects is now published on this website, and details of the community events run in each area are also here.
-Anyone wishing to cite this original research should credit it to Katie Howson and cite the EATMT website as the source.
+Anyone wishing to cite this original research should credit it to Katie Howson as author whilst Director of EATMT and cite EATMT as the publisher of the source.
 We have also published two books about Vaughan Williams’ song collecting in Southwold and King’s Lynn, which include many more photos.

 Thanks to the Vaughan Williams Memorial Library at the English Folk Dance and Song Society for their unstinting help and support.